 In 2005 she was awarded a British Academy Research Grant to study a collection of fifteenth-century English manuscripts in Tokyo, Japan, and in the following year she started working at the University of Liverpool, where teaches and researches Medieval and Renaissance literature and history.
-As well as belonging to various professional bodies, learned societies, and research networks, Sarah is a member of the Editorial Advisory Board for Liverpool University Press and the Editorial Board of The Literary Encyclopedia.
+As well as belonging to various professional bodies, learned societies, and research networks, Sarah is a member of the Editorial Advisory Board for Liverpool University Press, Advisory Editor for The Literary Encyclopedia, and Vice-President of The Medieval Chronicle Society.
 She also has the honour of being one of BBC Radio 3’s New Generation Thinkers, an accolade that has allowed her to make exciting programmes for radio and television.

 Over the years Sarah has published and broadcast on a wide range of subjects, including the Wars of the Roses, King Arthur, castles, Anglo-Scottish relations, early book culture, medieval animals, scribes, and Game of Thrones.
 She is currently editing chronicles produced during the Wars of the Roses; working on the oeuvre of the late medieval scribe known as Ricardus Franciscus; and, with the assistance of a Leverhulme Fellowship, writing a cultural history of the mermaid.